 As you likely know, in previous versions of Windows, one had to use third-party tools to get transparent Command Prompt.
 We had even reviewed a small utility to get transparent Command Prompt in Windows 7.

 Change Command Prompt opacity level in Windows 10

-Follow the given below directions to make the Command Prompt fully transparent or adjust opacity level to make it semi-transparent.
+Follow the given below directions to make the Command Prompt fully transparent or adjust the opacity level to make it semi-transparent.

 Step 2: Once the Command Prompt window is launched, right-click on the titlebar, and then click Properties to open Command Prompt properties dialog.

-Windows shows the live preview of the transparency level by automatically applying the opacity value to Command Prompt.
+Windows OS shows the live preview of the transparency level by automatically applying the opacity value to Command Prompt.

 Once done, click the OK button to save the set opacity level.